 I flip through an old photo album.
 Sepia, forgotten clutter.

-In other news, I am out of the contest.
+In other news, I am out of the Project Verse contest.
 Stuck around for about three rounds I think.
 But of course, the worthy would carry on the battle whereas I am hoping to hop on to more scintillating stuff!
 Thanks Kristen McHenry for leaving a comment on my blog, it encourages me a lot!
 Do keep visiting.

 Image from the Internet: women gathered for a party in Bombay, 1910